lithops-cloud/lithops/runtime/README.md

 IBM Cloud Functions allows more freedom in this sense and it does not need the previous approach.
 As IBM Cloud Functions allows to run a function within your own (self-built) Docker image as a base runtime, this version of PyWren also uses Docker images as runtimes.
-In this sense, IBM PyWren uses by default the IBM Cloud Functions native python runtime `python-jessie:3`.
+In this sense, IBM PyWren uses by default the IBM Cloud Functions native python runtime `python:3.6`.

 The main runtime is created by the following command as explained in the setup section:

     ./deploy_pywren.sh

-This script will automatically create a Python 3.6 action named `pywren_3.6` which is based on `--kind python-jessie:3` IBM docker image.
+This script will automatically create a Python 3.6 action named `pywren_3.6` which is based on `--kind python:3.6` IBM docker image (Debian Jessie).
 Note that in this version of PyWren the name of the action will be the name of the runtime, so the name of the runtime is, also, `pywren_3.6`.
 The default runtime that PyWren uses is stated in the config file `~/.pywren_config`, so to run a function with this runtime you don't need to specify anything in the code.